engity-com/bifroest/docs/reference/auditlog/recording.md

 * Without `encryptionPublicKey` or `encryptionPublicKeyFile`, Bifröst stores signed, compressed native `.bcast` artifacts.
 * With an encryption recipient, Bifröst stores signed CBOR `.becast` artifacts whose compressed event groups are independently encrypted with age.

 Both native formats use the `\x89BCAST\n` magic and framed, committed canonical CBOR units.
 They bind a signed producer, hash chain, Cast digest, and final seal.
 The clear format is fully verifiable without a private key; encrypted inspection checks only the signed outer envelope.
-The [recording format vectors](recording-format-vectors.md) include native CBOR and separately labeled legacy `.cast`, `.cast.zst`, and binary `.becast` examples.
+See the [native byte contract](native-format-contract.md#families-and-names) and [recording format vectors](recording-format-vectors.md) for native CBOR and separately labeled legacy `.cast`, `.cast.zst`, and binary `.becast` examples.
+Bifröst does not automatically create plaintext `.cast` or `.jsonl` files, locally or remotely.

 The local repository is permanently marked with its container format (`bcast/v1` or `becast-cbor/v1`).
+A nonempty, unbound recording directory without a valid format marker fails closed; it is not migrated, and operators must not create or edit a marker to make it start.
 Directories marked with the earlier `cast-zstd/v1` or `becast/v1` formats are not migrated: configure a new empty recording directory before upgrading a server that has used those formats, and preserve the old data separately for its retention period.
 Changing between clear and encrypted formats also requires a new empty recording directory.
 The parent audit journal separately binds its encryption recipient, so every recipient change requires a new empty journal directory or a new audit log.
 A recipient change can reuse an encrypted recording directory only after no active recording still needs recovery with the old recipient; already sealed recordings keep their original signed recipient.
 Preserve the old journal, sealed recordings, and decryption identities for their required retention periods.

 The audit signing identity must remain available to continue writing and recovering its repository.
 Existing sealed artifacts embed the corresponding public key and remain cryptographically self-verifiable, but producer trust still requires an independently retained producer ID.
 The producer ID is the lowercase hexadecimal SHA-256 digest of the RFC 4253 binary SSH public-key blob, which is the decoded Base64 field of an OpenSSH public-key line.
 Generate and retain the public key and producer ID during trusted identity provisioning, before distributing any Recording artifact.

 If the signing key is lost, Bifröst will not generate a replacement while the configured Recording directory still contains state, even when Recording is temporarily disabled.
 Restore the original key or configure a new empty journal and Recording repository while preserving the old evidence.

-Bifröst receives only the encryption public key.
-Keep the matching private key outside the Bifröst server and preserve every identity needed for retained BECast artifacts.
+Bifröst receives only the age encryption public key.
+Keep the matching private SSH decryption identity offline, separate from the audit signing key, and preserve every identity needed for retained BECast artifacts.
 Losing that private key makes their captured content permanently unavailable.

 ## Storage and recovery